 The first step in the data governance process, is to apply governance labels to your data.
 Before we do that, let’s take a quick look at what labels are available:

-Note that there are many out-of-the-box labels, plus you can create your own via the Create label button.
+There are many out-of-the-box labels, plus you can create your own via the Create label button.
 There are three main types: Contract labels, Identity labels, and Sensitive labels that correspond to common reasons data might be restricted.
-Finally, note how each of the labels has a Friendly Name and a short Name which is just an abbreviation of the type and a number.
-Finally, note that the C1 label is for “No third-party export” which is what we need for our Loyalty policy.
+Each of the labels has a Friendly Name and a short Name which is just an abbreviation of the type and a number.
+For example, the C1 label is for “No third-party export” which is what we need for our Loyalty policy.

 Now it’s time to label the data whose usage we want to restrict: